Bop Bop Baby: Background

 The song was written by band members Brian McFadden and Shane Filan alongside Graham Murphy and Chris O'Brien.
 This is their first song co-written by the band members that was released as a single.
-McFadden said that he got inspired to wrote the lyrics after watching a Beach Boys documentary.
-It was composed in the traditional verse–chorus form in D major, with McFadden, Filan and Mark Feehily's vocal ranging from the chords of G3 to A5.
+McFadden said that he got inspired to write the lyrics after watching a Beach Boys documentary.
+It was composed in the traditional verse–chorus form in D major, with McFadden, Filan, and Mark Feehily's vocals ranging from the chords of G3 to A5.

 Music video

 The video for "Bop Bop Baby" was initially to be directed by Vaughn Arnell and was to feature the band in front of the Irish skyline.
 Instead, the video was directed by Max & Dania.
 The video was supposed to have Naomi Campbell as the leading lady, but she cancelled her participation at the last minute, and Leah Wood took over.
 The video was filmed at the University of Hertfordshire and took 32 hours to film.
 There were 25 extras on set, seven stuntmen, two horses, and Janty Yates (the costume designer for Russell Crowe's box office smash Gladiator).

 The video is set during the Medieval times.
-At the start of the video it is said that a beautiful maiden wished to marry for love, but her father wants her to marry Duke Vincent (Vinnie Jones), the vilest man in the kingdom for money.
+At the start of the video, it is said that a beautiful maiden wishes to marry for love, but her father wants her to marry Duke Vincent (Vinnie Jones), the vilest man in the kingdom for money.
 The band members serve as Musketeers who are imprisoned in a dungeon by the Duke.
 McFadden attempts to approach a nearby prisoner but is scared off.
 The five members then break free, riding on horses, they arrive at the wedding and battle the Duke's men.
 At one point, Kian Egan and Feehily nearly slash each other, screaming in the process before they got attacked by the Duke.
 The band members then attack the Duke before fleeing the church with the maiden with the Duke in pursuit.
 Billboard called the video "unintentionally hilarious" as well as a "riotous masterpiece".